Goldstone (film): Cast

+Production

+Goldstone is a sequel to the 2013 outback noir film Mystery Road, in the same genre and featuring the same detective.
+The film was largely shot on location in the small town of Middleton in Queensland.

 Release

 The film had its premiere at the Sydney Film Festival on 8 June 2016.

-It was released in Australia on 7 July 2016 and re-released on 2 March 2018.
+It was released in Australian cinemas on 7 July 2016 and re-released on 2 March 2018.
 Its release for Blu-ray and DVD sales took place on 11 September 2018.

 Reception

 Box office

 Goldstone grossed $87,639 in the United States and Canada and $562,713 in other territories for a worldwide total of $650,352, plus $11,987 with home video sales, against a production budget of $2 million.

 Critical response

 On review aggregator Rotten Tomatoes, the film has an approval rating of 76% based on 37 reviews, with an average rating of 7.07/10.
 The website's critical consensus reads, "Goldstone weaves socially conscious themes through its procedural thriller plot outline, with visually thrilling, solidly crafted results."
 Metacritic, which uses a weighted average, assigned a score of 78 out of 100, based on 10 critics, indicating "generally favorable reviews".

+Luke Buckmaster, writing in The Guardian, gave the film 5 out of 5 stars, calling it "a masterpiece of outback noir that packs a political punch".